wingify/vwo-fme-ios-sdk/README.md

 ## Overview

-The **VWO Feature Management and Experimentation SDK** (VWO FME iOS SDK) enables iOS developers to integrate feature flagging and experimentation into their applications.
+The **VWO Feature Management and Experimentation SDK** (VWO FME iOS SDK) enables developers to integrate feature flagging and experimentation into their applications across Apple platforms.
 This SDK provides full control over feature rollout, A/B testing, and event tracking, allowing teams to manage features dynamically and gain insights into user behavior.

-## iOS Version Support
+## Supported Platforms

+The SDK is compatible with the following Apple platforms and minimum OS versions:

-This SDK supports iOS version 12.0 and above.
+- iOS 12.0 and later
+- watchOS 7.0 and later
+- tvOS 12.0 and later
+- macOS 10.14 and later

 ## Installation